aws-samples/serverless-patterns/eventbridge-api-destinations/README.md

 9. For the shopify example use the testEvent.json within the 9-shopify directory
 10. For the stripe example use the testEvent.json within the 10-stripe directory
 11. For the OAuth example use the testEvent.json within the 11-oauth-api directory
+11. For the OAuth example use the testEvent.json within the 12-auth0 directory
 ```
 aws events put-events --entries file://3-sumologic/testEvent.json
 ```